dleclercpro/LOG6306/README.md

 ## Copyright
 The code and results found in this repository are the sole work of David Leclerc.
 Using, copying, or modifying it, either partially or entirely, is not allowed, unless you ask for the owner's explicit permission.

+## Instructions
+- Rename '.env.orig' to '.env'.
+- Define the ROOT_DIR environment variable as the absolute path to the root directory where you cloned an instance of this project.
+- Fill in your GitHub and SonarQube credentials in your '.env' file.

 ## Smell Detector
 - SonarQube